Claim your tax back when leaving the UK

 We can help you by providing calculations after studying your unique situation.

-Before you could claim back your taxes you need to complete some prerequisites, though.
+Before you could claim back your taxes, however, you need to complete some prerequisites.

-In case you were an employee make sure your former employer provides you with the P45 form when you leave.
-In case you were unemployed on Jobseeker's Allowance, Jobcentre Plus will provide you with evidence of benefits received.
+If you were an employee make sure your former employer provides you with your P45 form when you leave.
+If you were unemployed on Jobseeker's Allowance, Jobcentre Plus will provide you with evidence of benefits received.
 These will be needed for the further steps.

 If you were a Sole Trader (Self-employed) just file a Self Assessment Tax Return after the end of the Tax Year, even if you are abroad by that time.